noendscripting/Labdeploy/README.md

 * Storage Account
 * 6 VM
 * Shutdown schedule for each VM to save costs
-* Public IP addreses for all VMs
+* Public IP addresses for all VMs
-* Two forests one single domain and one suibdomain
+* Two forests one single domain and one subdomain
 * File server attached to each domain
 * Users in each forest
 * Randomly generated groups with random memberships